yjuwaheer/goatpad/design-doc.md

 ## What can a user do?

-1. Login
-2. See a list of posts
-3. Filter the list by category
-4. Search for posts
-5. Post a message with in category
-   - Categories are tag based, posts require at least one
-6. Rate a message
-7. Comment on a message
-8. Rate a Comment
-9. Comment on a comment
-10. Notifications
-11. Messaging
-12. Get a link to a post to share outside
+Link to the Google version of the [g o a t p a d Design Document](https://docs.google.com/document/d/12QJrlMRJyjeNm3JIxXj_qeKOOhVNoDopTMElHKsEhzI/edit?usp=sharing)

 ---

+## --- For next meeting ---

+---

-## What technologies to use for the client software?
+## Possible technologies to use for the client software

 - Main framework: [React](https://reactjs.org/)
 - State Management: [Redux Toolkit](https://redux-toolkit.js.org/)